soda460/prokka_tag_ARGs_with--proteins/README.md

-## Add some folders to cloned folder to match the folder organization used in this notebook:
+## Add some folders to match the folder organization used in this notebook:

-    mkdir metadata doc
+    mkdir data metadata doc
     mkdir -p analysis/prokka
+    mkdir -p data/mob_suite

+The analysis/prokka folder will hold the input and output of the prokka analysis The data/mob_suite will hold the output of a mob_suite analysis

+**Typically, MOB-suite assemblies files are the input of the prokka analysis**

 ## Copy the modified prokka exectubable at the right location in the conda prokka env

-Note The original prokka will be overwritten by this action.
+**Note: the original prokka will be overwritten by this action.**

 To know where your original prokka executable is located use the UNIX command which: